-The video starts out by saying that people like Rihanna, Beyonce, Lady Gaga and Jay Z are always throwing up illuminati, triangular finger shapes for a reason – they are controlled by the Illuminati and as such they are representing their ‘owners’ and chatting purely about sex and money to keep the country’s youth stupid and fame-obsessed.
-The argument is that as soon as an artist breaks from this pattern and starts talking about what’s really going on in the wider world i.e. corruption, wars, capitalist control – they get snuffed and the media spotlight moves away from them, or worse.
+The theory is that as soon as a famous artist breaks from this pattern and starts talking about what’s really going on in the wider world i.e. corruption, wars, capitalist control, big business, political back-handers – they get snuffed and the media spotlight moves away from them… or worse.

 Tupac’s Political Aims

 I didn’t know anything about 2Pac before writing this, I mean, I knew he was a rapper that got killed, but that was it really.
 I never knew that he was an intelligent, well-spoken guy that talked about illegal wars and oppression.

 When interviewed, he comes across as an erudite young man, and he was young, just 25 when he died.